Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You gain a Climb Speed equal to your **:rsc-spd: Speed**{ .em }.

 **Hop Up**{ .inl }
-When you are Prone, you can right yourself with only 5 feet of movement.
+When you are Prone, you can right yourself with only 5 feet of Movement.

 **Jumping**{ .inl }
 You can make a running Long or High Jump after moving only 5 feet